PJSoftCo/VGamepad/README.md

 **PLEASE MAKE SURE YOUR PC/LAPTOP AND PHONE ARE CONNECTED TO THE SAME NETWORK (WIFI/LAN)** **AND YOUR FIREWALL/SECURITY SUITE IS NOT BLOCKING THE COMMUNICATION (Port 5000)**

-**Joycon (Cemuhook) data is transfered on IP:127.0.0.1/Port:26760 (Tested playing "Just Dance 2021" on Yuzu emulator with VGamepad in PS mode).
+**Joycon (Cemuhook) data is transferred on IP:127.0.0.1/Port:26760 (Tested playing "Just Dance 2021" on Yuzu emulator with VGamepad in PS mode).
  Joycon turns itself off every time you reopen the App, don't forget to turn it back on if you want to use it!**

 **Find "Privacy Policy" & "Terms and Conditions" at the end of this document.**